gabor-trainer/devops-engineer-gitlab-2025-oct-13/additional-materials/0070 - Git Authentication - HTTPS Tokens vs SSH Keys.md

 ---

-**Conclusion:** The choice is clear and driven by the context of who—or what—is performing the action.
+The choice is clear and driven by the context of who—or what—is performing the action.

 *   **For Humans on their trusted workstations, use SSH Keys.**
 *   **For Machines, scripts, and automation, use the most narrowly-scoped Token available.**